 1926: It was reported today that David M. Bressler, announced that contributions to the United Jewish Campaign in New York reached the sum of $4,835,867.
 (JTA)

-1926: It was reported today that during his recent visit to Palestine, Yasha Heifetz performed a concert in the Valley of Jezreel near the site of the “legendary battle of Armageddon.”
+1926: The New York Times reported that during his recent visit to Palestine, Yasha Heifetz performed a concert in the Valley of Jezreel near the site of the “legendary battle of Armageddon.”
 During the five day tour, Heifetz took part in seven concerts including one attended by 10,000 workers in Tel Aviv.

 1927: Solomon Furth won three events today as the New York University freshman track team finished an undefeated season.